Patlabor 2: The Movie: Reception

 Patlabor 2: The Movie has largely received critical acclaim.
 Reviewers in the magazine J-Fan praised the film calling it "A True classic of anime", saying "Yet again, Mamorou Oshii proves that he's one of anime's finest directors with some atmosphere more akin to live action."
 However, Sean P. Means of The Salt Lake Tribune, praised the visuals, but recommended it only for anime fans saying "But cool visuals can't make up for a convoluted storyline."

 Opinions were divided on the English dub of the film, with Means considering it "funky" and off putting, while J-Fan praising it.
 Both Anime News Network and J-Fan called out the film's atmosphere and music.

-Anime News Network has noted the background music used in the movie "favors heavy, pulsing techno beats backed by airy, haunting vocals for the intense scenes and soaring synthesized scores in other places ...
-If you’re looking for something wholly dramatic, insightful, and mature then you’ve come to the right place."
+Theron Martin of Anime News Network gave the film a B+ rating, and notes that the background music used in the movie "favors heavy, pulsing techno beats backed by airy, haunting vocals for the intense scenes and soaring synthesized scores in other places ...
+If you're looking for something wholly dramatic, insightful, and mature then you've come to the right place."
 Raphael See of THEM Anime Reviews gave Patlabor 2 a perfect 5-star review, stating that "The nuances and elements of the plot are even more complex and involved than in Patlabor 1, although it's slightly easier to keep track of what's generally going on in this one.
 The storyline is intricate and political enough to make Tom Clancy grin in his military uniform.
 Philosophical undertones of the nature of peace and war keep this movie smart, brooding, and highly engaging."

 In 1994, the film won the Mainichi Film Concours award in the category for Best Animated Film.

-A sequence depicting an aerial interception of apparently rogue Japan Air Self-Defense Force F-16s (with a pair JSDF F-15s) was praised in a 2022 Task & Purpose article as "the most realistic portrayal of modern air combat ever made".
+A sequence depicting an aerial interception of apparently rogue Japan Air Self-Defense Force F-16s by a pair of JASDF F-15 STOL/MTDs was praised in a 2022 Task & Purpose article as "the most realistic portrayal of modern air combat ever made".